 The making of cheese without ripening generally would produce a small amount of yield [19].
 This was because the coagulation process of curd occurred in a short time and it made many solids dissolve in the whey.
 The attempt to increase the cheese yield could be done by adding filler during the cheese making process [20].
-Maltodextrin is used as filler in this study because it is cheap and the yield is high.
+Maltodextrin is used as filler in this study be to be adding the yield is high.